 The tax consequences of investing in managed investment schemes are particular to your circumstances, so we strongly recommend you seek professional tax advice.

-As you are investing indirectly through a Service, you should also refer to Perpetual Private for further information about the tax treatment of your investment in the Fund.
+If you are investing indirectly through a Service, you should also refer to your Service operator for further information about the tax treatment of your investment in the Fund.